NVE/nve-git-intro/agenda.md

     git log

-Now, let's do some more changes, add some files, and commit often.
+Now, do some more changes of the readme file, add some files, and commit often.

-    nano README.md # some minor edits

 To see what you’ve changed but not yet staged, type git diff with no other arguments.

     git diff
     git commit -a -m "My second commit" # (without staging like *git add* first) git log
-    nano hello.py
+    touch hello.py
     git add hello.py
     git commit -m "added python file"
     git status